 In the world of AR-15s, bigger rarely means better.
 Too much magnification can be more of a hindrance than a help.
 1-8x seems to be a sweet spot for AR-15 scopes, providing plenty of versatility for most shooting applications.

 If you’re shooting an AR-15 chambered in standard .223/5.56, anything over 9x is probably overkill.
-However, if your AR is chambered for one of the hotrod alternate cartridges (like .22 Nosler or .224 Valkyrie), a scope with 16x magnification could help you reach out and touch bullseyes up to 1000 yards away.
+However, if your AR is chambered for one of the hotrod alternate cartridges (like .22 Nosler or .224 Valkyrie), a scope with 16x magnification could help you punch bullseyes up to 1000 yards away.

-However, even if you plan to hunt coyotes at twilight, an overly large objective lens can prove problematic.
+Even if you plan to hunt coyotes at twilight, an overly large objective lens can prove problematic.
 A large objective lens makes a scope heavy and bulky, two things that don’t work well on a lightweight, compact AR-15.
-Anything larger than 40mm is probably excessive, unless you’re shooting extreme ranges from a bench rest.
+Anything larger than 40mm is excessive, unless you’re shooting extreme ranges from a bench rest.

 FFP versus SFP Scopes

 SFP means the reticle is located on the second focal plane.
-With an SFP scope, the reticle remains constant no matter what magnification level you dial in.
+With an SFP scope, the reticle remains a constant size, no matter what magnification level you dial in.